Ruitulyu/KAS-Analyzer/index.md

 -b [mode]: specify macs2 to perferm KAS-seq peaks calling with 'broad' or 'sharp' mode. -b option only works for macs2.
 DEFAULT: broad.

--o [prefix]: please input the prefix (basename), which will be used to generate the name of 'KAS-pipe2 peakscalling' output files.
+-o [prefix]: please input the prefix (basename), which will be used to generate the name of 'KAS-Analyzer peakscalling' output files.
 REQUIRED.

 -p [pvalue or qvalue]: please input the pvalue or qvalue for KAS-seq peaks calling with macs14 or macs2.
 DEFAULT: macs14: 1e-7; macs2: 0.01